March 1 - 2, 2015

-The Department of Anthropology, together with the Center for the Americas and the Center for Latin American Studies of Vanderbilt University, will host the 34th Annual Midwest Conference on Andean and Amazonian Archaeology and Ethnohistory.
+The Department of Anthropology, together with the Center for Latin American Studies of Vanderbilt University, will host the 43th Annual Midwest Conference on Andean and Amazonian Archaeology and Ethnohistory.
 This year's conference will convene a large and diverse group of scholars presenting their research on a wide array of topics, from archaeological investigation of early prehispanic times to ethnohistorical analyses of the colonial encounter in the Andes and Amazonia.

-The conference program and abstracts will be posted on this site on January 17.
+Papers must be submitted by January 10.
+The conference program and abstracts will be posted on this site on January 20.